jerabaul29/Cylinder2DFlowControlDRL/README.md

 https://github.com/jerabaul29/Cylinder2DFlowControlDRLParallel

+## Update: coupling with spectral CFD code released by another research group

+The DRL control can be coupled with a variety of CFD codes, and this was recently released by *Li and Zhang*, **Reinforcement-learning-based control of confined cylinder wakes with stability analyses**, in the case of Nek5000.
+Their code is available at: https://github.com/npuljc/RL_control_Nek5000 .
+That may also be a good further materials :) .

 ## What is in the repo ?

 The code is in the **Cylinder2DFlowControlWithRL** subfolder.
 Inside it, you will find :